imangR/frostr/README.md

 # Set your client ID
 client.id <- "<YOUR CLIENT ID>"

-# Find the station (source) ID for Blindern owned by MET.NO
+# Find the source ID for Blindern held by MET.NO
 sources <- get_sources(client_id = client.id)

 blindern.id <- sources %>%